 2. Practise good manners and etiquette

 Good manners and etiquette are always appreciated, though sometimes forgotten about.
-When meeting other industry professionals on your business trip, ensure that you are courteous and approachable whilst still maintaining a professionalism to your conduct.
+When meeting other industry professionals on your business trip, ensure that you are courteous and approachable whilst still maintaining professionalism to your conduct.
 Don’t forget about small talk either – this is a powerful tool for putting people at their ease and building a respectful relationship before launching into serious business matters.
 If your business trip takes you to another country with a vastly different culture to your own, you should take the time beforehand to research your location to ensure that you avoid making any gaffes.
 For instance, Japanese business etiquette involves a strict protocol regarding the exchanging of business cards, so make sure that yours are un-frayed and safely stored in a nice case.

 3. Dress according to the dress code

-Knowing what clothing to pack for your business trip can be difficult, especially if you are aiming to pack lightly – but with some consideration you can make sure that you are dressed in appropriate business attire throughout the duration of your trip.
+Knowing what clothing to pack for your business trip can be difficult, especially if you are aiming to pack lightly – but with some consideration, you can make sure that you are dressed in appropriate business attire throughout the duration of your trip.
 Consider the different activities in which you will participate during your business trip – boardroom meetings, trade dinners and, of course, travel days, will all require a slightly different dress code.

-A suit, different shirts, and tie will cover most bases when traveling for business – wear the pants and a fun shirt for a business casual look, and dress up with the full suit, white shirt, and tie for formal dinners and meetings.
+A suit, different shirts, and ties will cover most bases when travelling for business – wear the pants and a fun shirt for a business casual look, and dress up with the full suit, white shirt, and tie for formal dinners and meetings.
 Furthermore, always ensure that your shoes are polished and clothing is freshly pressed to look smart rather than dishevelled.
 In hot climates, take along a small hand towel so you can mop your brow and dry your hands before shaking hands.